aequitas-aod/aequitas-home/docs/source/methodology.rst

-AI fairness in the AI system lifecycle: the holistic AEQUITAS approach
+AI fairness in the AI system lifecycle: the holistic AEQUITAS methodology
 ######################################################################

 There is a need for a more holistic approach to fair AI, that includes technical